 The Touch Bar is an OLED "Retina" display that replaces the physical Function keys on a MacBook Pro.

 This feature first appeared in October 2016 on the fourth-generation 13-inch MacBook Pro and 15-inch MacBook Pro.
 The entry-level 13-inch model did not have this feature, opting instead for a traditional line of physical Function keys.

 In July 2019, Apple added it to the entry-level 13-inch MacBook Pro.
 It was also on the 16-inch MacBook Pro,which replaced the 15-inch model in November 2019.

 According to Apple, it's optimized to be viewed at a 45-degree angle.
 It also reproduces the wide DCI-P3 gamut with a "Retina" resolution.
-It's powered by Apple's bridgeOS platform — which is based on watchOS — residing in Apple's custom silicon for Macs.
+It's powered by Apple's bridgeOS platform – based on watchOS – residing in Apple's custom silicon for Macs.

 This feature adds touch-based capabilities to Mac apps and provides native touch-based system controls.
 All native Mac apps support this feature, like Mail, Messages, Apple Music, Photos, Safari, and more.
 Siri has a dedicated button on the OLED strip as well.